bootlin/buildroot-external-st/docs/ota.md

 ```

-Buildroot is generating a update bundle in the image directory:
+Buildroot generates an update bundle in the image directory:
 `output/images/rootfs.raucb`.
-Get the RAUC update bundle on the board using Wifi, USB or whatever.
+To deploy this RAUC update bundle onto the target board, employ
+connectivity options such as WiFi, USB, or any applicable method.
-Use `rauc info` to read the bundle information.
+Once transferred, utilize the `rauc info` command to glean information from
+the update bundle, like its content and configuration.

 ```
 # rauc info /mnt/rootfs.raucb
 rauc-Message: 00:01:12.201: Config option 'statusfile=<path>/per-slot' unset, falling back to per-slot status